Top 10 Auto Refinance Myths Explained

-Your approval chances will dramatically increase by having stable residence history, job history, verifiable income and you're currently in good standings with other credit accounts and financial obligations.
+Your approval chances will dramatically increase by having stable residence history, job history, and verifiable income and are currently in good standing with other credit accounts and financial obligations.

-7) It Costs too Much to Refinance My Vehicle
+7) It Costs Too Much to Refinance My Car

-FALSE – Unlike mortgage refinance, most online auto refinance lenders such as myAutoLoan offer no-cost auto refinancing.
-They also provide you with the ability to submit your information online to receive free, no-obligation auto refinance quotes.
-After you've received your quote and you don't see a benefit, you’re under no obligation to do anything further, just walk away.
+FALSE – Unlike mortgage refinance, most online autos refinance lenders offer no-cost auto refinancing.
+They also allow you to submit your information online to receive free, no-obligation auto refinance quotes.
+After receiving your quote and not seeing a benefit, you’re under no obligation to do anything further; walk away.

-If you decide to move forward.
-There may be a DMV charge of anywhere between $5 and $75 (depending on your state) to handle the tax, title and licensing to change over the lien.
-This fee is nominal compared to the savings you will incur by refinancing your car loan.
+Let’s say you decide to go ahead—a DMV fee of $5 to $75 (depending on your state).
+There may also be charges to process the tax, title, and licensing to transfer the lien.
+This cost is insignificant compared to the money you’ll save by refinancing your car loan.

-IT MIGHT – If you have a prior bankruptcy it’s not the end of the world.
-Some banks and lenders will consider approving you for an auto refinance loan as long as you’ve been recently proving yourself with your financial responsibilities.
+IT MIGHT – If you have a prior bankruptcy, it’s not the world’s end.
+Some banks and lenders will consider approving you for an auto refinance loan as long as you’ve recently proved yourself with your financial responsibilities.

 9) Good Credit Guarantees I’ll Be Approved

-FALSE - Having a great credit score, good income, and low levels of debt are just a few components a lender looks for.
-However, the other component is the vehicle you want to refinance.
+FALSE – An excellent credit score, good income, and low debt levels are just a few components a lender looks for.
+However, the other part is the vehicle you want to refinance.

 The vehicle has to meet the lender’s requirements.
-This keeps the lender from loaning money on a vehicle that isn’t worth anything if the debtor defaults.
-Some makes and models, older cars or cars with high mileage may be excluded from a lenders refinance requirements.
+This keeps the lender from loaning money on a car that isn’t worth anything if the debtor defaults.
+Some makes and models, older cars, or cars with high mileage may be excluded from lenders’ refinance requirements.

 10) I Can‘t Refinance My Car Because I’m Self Employed